dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/azure-active-directory-groups-and-roles.md

 For more information, see <xref:security/authorization/policies>.

-## User-defined roles
+## App Roles

-To configure the app in the Azure portal to provide user-defined roles membership claims, see [How to: Add app roles in your application and receive them in the token](/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps) in the Azure documentation.
+To configure the app in the Azure portal to provide App Roles membership claims, see [How to: Add app roles in your application and receive them in the token](/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps) in the Azure documentation.

 The following example assumes that the **CLIENT** and **SERVER** apps are configured with two roles, and the roles are assigned to a test user: